NSNolan/LockerRoom/README.md

 ### Abstract

-Locker Room is a macOS application to create, encrypt and decrypt local disk images using a public-private key pair generated on an external hardware device.
+Locker Room is a macOS application to create, encrypt and decrypt personal lockboxes using a cryptographic key pair generated on an external hardware device.
 Locker Room is used to secure digital assets with physical hardware.
 YubiKey is currently the only supported external hardware device.

 ### How To Use